Pymaster3119/ArcadeAutomation/README.md

     git remote add origin <origin>
     git push -u origin main

-Program assumes you have pip/pip3 to install all libraries.
-Also, /. makes program ignore that path.
+Also, /. makes program ignore that path when running git add Make sure you have tkinter, pygame, selenium, and math libraries installed Keep the geckodriver excecutable in this folder

+# VERY NOT SECURE